googleapis/google-cloud-ruby/google-cloud-translate/docs/authentication.md

 ### Using an API access key

-Follow the general instructions at [Identifying your application to Google](https://cloud.google.com/translate/v2/using_rest#auth), and the specific instructions for [Server keys](https://cloud.google.com/translate/v2/using_rest#creating-server-api-keys).
+Follow the general instructions for obtaining an authorization token using your service account at [Translation API Quickstart](https://cloud.google.com/translation/docs/getting-started).

 **API key** is discovered in the following order: